 Changes to DataHub Web Server folders

 The DataHub Web server document root, default certificate file and log folders have all changed.
 The tunnel/Mirror default certificate file has changed.
 When DataHub starts, it looks for a configuration that was default for version 8 and automatically adjusts that to reasonable values for version 9.

 Binary connections between v9 and v9 will succeed, but not those between v9 and v8, v7, or v6.4.
 When tunnelling between DataHub v9 and v6.4, v7 or v8 you must use the default (non-binary) text connections.
 Binary connections with DataHub v9 appear to succeed but no data values are delivered.
 The DataHub Event Log may contain error messages depending on the direction of the connection.
 This is made necessary by a change in the timestamp representation from 32 to 64 bits.
-Text connections (non-binary) are compatible between v8 and v9.
+Text connections (non-binary) are compatible between v7, v8 and v9.

 DataHub v9 (and later) start up parameter now on by default

 In DataHub v9 the installer now sets the default value of “Allow only one running instance” to TRUE.

 Old Web Server demo pages removed in DataHub software v9 (and later)

 The demonstration pages for the built-in web server have been removed in DataHub software v9 and later.
 The special URLs supporting AJAX and streaming AJAX application have been removed.
 The AJAX paths (/points and /ajax) are unauthenticated and represent a potential information leak.
 Streaming AJAX is no longer a useful technology.